-How often can we be like the Levite.
-It is easy for us to point our fingers at the secular realm when they build multimillion dollar stadiums to house their sport gods, buy LCD flatscreen Televisions and sit to worship the entertainment god, or attend the innumerable fast-food chains to serve their idol of gluttony.
+How often can we be like the Levite?
+It is easy for us to point our fingers at the secular realm when they build multimillion-dollar stadiums to house their sports gods, buy LCD flatscreen Televisions and sit to worship the entertainment god or attend the innumerable fast-food chains to serve their idol of gluttony.
 Is it possible for us to be like the Levite, who will be an actor of religion for ten shekels and a shirt in order to have a good salary?
-Are you finding a ministry position, not because you are called to go somewhere, but because it offers full-benefits and are tired of having menial jobs?
+Are you finding a ministry position, not because you are called to go somewhere, but because it offers full-benefits and is tired of having menial jobs?
 Can we be tempted to grow our church attendance, not for King Jesus’ sake, but so we can have more Danites worshipping us, following our tweets, and broadcasting our sermons?